French, British leaders meet in efforts to mend relations | Law-Order

 "The summit will be above all an opportunity to reaffirm and deepen the close cooperation in terms of military support for Ukraine,'' according to the statement from Macron's Elysee Palace, as both countries are the only nuclear powers in the region.

-A delegation of seven senior ministers from each country will take part, including those responsible for foreign affairs, defense and domestic issues.
+A delegation of seven senior ministers from each country are participating in the summit, including those responsible for foreign affairs, defense and domestic issues.

+France and the U.K. plan to strengthen military cooperation, including on supplying weapons to Kyiv and training Ukrainian Marines.
+Sunak said before the meeting that he and Macron would have talks about the West's attitude to China, a country the French leader is due to visit next month.
+Speaking about Beijing's stance on the war in Ukraine, he said "we'd urge all countries not to be providing support to Russia, or trying to circumvent sanctions."
+Sunak and Macron also will discuss "establishing the backbone to a permanent European maritime presence in the Indo-Pacific" by coordinating deployment to the region of France's Charles de Gaulle and the U.K.'s Queen Elizabeth and Prince of Wales aircraft carriers, according to the British government.

 Last month the U.K. and the EU announced a breakthrough in talks to resolve the dispute over post-Brexit trading arrangements for Northern Ireland.
 Britain also has cautiously welcomed Macron's proposal for a European Political Community, a new forum aimed at boosting security and prosperity across the continent.
 Launched in October, it brings together existing EU members, aspiring partners in the Balkans and Eastern Europe, as well as Britain and Turkey.